 Mandi Pratt Artist at Greyboy Pet Prints

 Long Beach and Whittier

 Normal service areas include the majority of Orange County California and a few sections of LA County.
-Extended Service areas include but are not limited to Dana Point, Capistrano Beach, Laguna Beach, Laguna Niguel & San Juan Capistrano.
-Typical fee is between $25-50 depending on distance.
+Extended Service areas may be in Los Angeles, Inland Empirer or Ft.
+Pendleton when pre-arranged and veterinarains are available to travel that far.

 Preferred methods of payment are check (made to 'Lap of Love') or cash.